Neyami/Various-Plugins/README.md

 [Video 1](https://youtu.be/v-5u5B2BHhg)
 [Video 2](https://youtu.be/LRSwzz6XpSs)

 1) Include the maprestore script in your plugin / script.
 2) `maprestore::Initialize();` in MapActivate (or MapInit ??)
+3) Or use the MapRestorePlugin (don't use both!)

 * Commands
 `restore classname` - Restores all entities with the supplied classname. - Admin only.